jekyll/jekyll/docs/_docs/github-pages.md

 ### Project Page URL Structure

 Sometimes it's nice to preview your Jekyll site before you push your `gh-pages` branch to GitHub.
-However, the subdirectory-like URL structure GitHub uses for Project Pages complicates the proper resolution of URLs.
+The subdirectory-like URL structure GitHub uses for Project Pages complicates the proper resolution of URLs.
 In order to assure your site builds properly, use the handy [URL filters](/docs/liquid/filters/):